MicrosoftDocs/dynamics365smb-docs/financials/across-how-find-posted-documents-without-income-document-records.md

 ---
-title: Search for Posted Documents without Attachments| Microsoft Docs'
+title: Search for Documents without Attachments| Microsoft Docs
 Description: You can search for general ledger entries for posted purchase and sales documents that do not have incoming electronic documents, such as imported invoices.
 services: project-madeira
 documentationcenter: ''